sonbit/SimulationEngine/README.md

 ## Background

-This project was created to address limitations in the [Mixed Radix Circuit Synthesizer (MRCS)](https://github.com/aiunderstand/MixedRadixCircuitSynthesis), an EDA tool built in Unity by [Steven Bos](https://github.com/aiunderstand) as part of the ternary research group's work (see [PhD thesis, pp. 60-71](https://nva.sikt.no/registration/01991379db36-bdd54c2b-e4ec-4e60-8854-030cb3f08217)).
+This project was created to address limitations in the [Mixed Radix Circuit Synthesizer (MRCS)](https://github.com/aiunderstand/MixedRadixCircuitSynthesis), an EDA tool built in Unity by [Steven Bos](https://github.com/aiunderstand) as part of the ternary research group's work (see [Beyond 0 and 1: A mixed radix design and verification workflow for modern ternary computers, pp. 60-71](https://nva.sikt.no/registration/01991379db36-bdd54c2b-e4ec-4e60-8854-030cb3f08217)).
 Rather than extending that codebase, the decision was made to build a new, standalone project targeting pure .NET without a Unity dependency.

 SONIC is being integrated into [MRCS Studio](https://github.com/aiunderstand/MRCS-Studio), the successor to MRCS.